gregology/gregology.github.io/_posts/2017-08-16-ship-s-computer-how-much-tech-does-a-sailing-yacht-need-sailing-sv-catsaway-ep-10.md

 ---
 title: "Ship's Computer, how much tech does a sailing yacht need?
 (Sailing SV Catsaway) - Ep.
 10"
+description: "I built a Star Trek-themed ship's computer on a Raspberry Pi with an Outernet receiver, GPS tracker, and instrument connectivity."
 author: Greg
 layout: post
 permalink: /2017/08/ship-s-computer-how-much-tech-does-a-sailing-yacht-need-sailing-sv-catsaway-ep-10